johndcobb/johndcobb.github.io/classes/AlgebraFall2026/AlgebraFall2026.md

 ## Essential Information

-The central location for all course-related in1formation (schedule, homework, syllabus, etc) is [Canvas](https://auburn.instructure.com/courses/1739625/).
+The central location for all course-related information (schedule, homework, syllabus, etc) is [Canvas](https://auburn.instructure.com/courses/1739625/).
 All solutions to quizzes, tests, and worksheets will be posted to Canvas.
 The times and dates for all examples are listed below in the table.

 When you have a question, of course feel free to [email me](mailto:{{ site.email }}) but also please consider posting it to [Piazza](https://piazza.com/class/me9zr3grihh5be) (which you can do anonymously!) so that everyone can benefit from the discussion.
 It is incredibly likely that someone else is struggling with a similar issue.